Skip to main content

 Whereas clarifications regarding the scope of academic integrity policies as they relate to graduate and professional work are necessary to ensure alignment with existing university policies and consistent application across student populations;

-Whereas evolving practices and technologies, especially generative artificial intelligence, require updates to the Code to ensure that examples and classifications of violations remain clear to all stakeholders;
+Whereas evolving practices and technologies, especially artificial intelligence, require updates to the Code to ensure that examples and classifications of violations remain clear to all stakeholders;

 Whereas the Code should reflect contemporary standards of clarity, inclusivity, and accessibility, including the use of gender-neutral language;